-The Discseel® Procedure repairs torn spinal discs using microscopic needles, and Apex Pain Specialists is one of only four practices that performs this innovative procedure in the state of Arizona.
+The Discseel® Procedure repairs torn spinal discs using needles, and Apex Pain Specialists is one of only four practices that performs this innovative procedure in the state of Arizona.
 Physicians Naveen Reddy, MD, and Maziar Massrour, MD, can perform the Discseel Procedure in just one office visit, and you can get back to full activity in just 24 hours.
 Call the Chandler, Arizona, office or click the online scheduler to make your appointment today.

 The Discseel Procedure treats annular tears — rips in spinal discs.
 This procedure includes consultation and treatment in the same visit, so you’ll be up and moving in just 24 hours.

 The Discseel Procedure is a less invasive and less costly alternative to spinal fusion for many people who struggle with chronic back or neck pain.
 Apex Pain Specialists is one of only four practices statewide to offer this specialized procedure.

 A disc tear causes the disc’s nucleus pulposus (the gelatinous filling) to leak into the spinal canal, and this is the cause of most low back pain and a significant amount of neck pain.
 For example, herniated discs, degenerative disc disease, and sciatica pain are all rooted in disc tears.